nietaki/nietaki.github.io/_posts/2018-12-04-string-to-existing-atom-is-a-double-edged-sword.md

 when system tests were run in the staging environment (when testing scenarios with users getting deactivated) but not straight away in production.
-In production the modules weren't loaded (yet) and when an `inactive` user was retrieved from the database, the field loading errored out and breaking some features.
+In production the modules weren't loaded (yet) and when an `inactive` user was retrieved from the database, the field loading errored out breaking some features.

 ### Fixing it